klaoude/QuickerStack/QuickStackStore/Package/README.md

 [Better Archery](https://www.nexusmods.com/valheim/mods/348):
 - My mod will respect the slots this mod reserves for the quiver feature (all 16 of them, even if it only uses 3), and intentionally allows restocking the arrows.
 Better Archery also changes how item adding, including 'Take All', works, so please be aware that that is not my doing.

+## Incompatibility

+As stated on their mod page, this mod, like every quick stacking mod, is incompatible with [MultiUserChest](https://valheim.thunderstore.io/package/MSchmoecker/MultiUserChest/) until they add a patch for my mod.
+This is in the very nature of this mod combination, so neither of our mods are bugged.
+I have contacted the author, so no need to message them or me about it.

 ## Localization